irkode/highlightjs-hugo/hugo-text/README.md

-# highlightjs-hugo-text - Syntax highlighting for Hugo-Text templates
+# Highlight.js 4 Hugo - Syntax highlighting for Hugo-Text templates

+This is the README for the Hugo-Text variant of the suite.

 ![preview](preview.png)